Crans-Montana: around 40 dead and 115 seriously injured in blaze in Swiss ski resort bar

 +Get the most important news from Switzerland in your inbox

 The deadly New Year Eve’s fire was “one of the worst tragedies that our country has experienced”, Swiss President Guy Parmelin told a press conference at 5pm on Thursday.
-Many of the victims were young people, he noted.

 “Around 40 people have died and 115 are injured, many severely,” Frédéric Gisler, police commander for canton Valais, told reporters.
+Many of the dead and injured are teenagers.

 The priority over the coming days is to identify the people who have died “so that their bodies can be returned rapidly” to their families, he said.